appdev-lessons/ruby-intro-fundamentals/content.md

 pp(4.add(6.divided_by(2)))
 ```

 You can _only_ use this shortcut when calling methods on `self`!
-For example, it wouldn't make sense to, rather than `2.add(3)`, write just `add(3)` by itself.
+For example, it wouldn't make sense to, rather than `2.add(3)`, say just `add(3)` by itself.

-`self` is known as the "implicit receiver" of all method calls that are not explicitly attached to an object with a `.`.
+`self` is known as the "implicit receiver" of all method calls that are not explicity attached to an object with a `.`.

 #### Dropping the parentheses around arguments